 - A note about a sticker chart.
 Your child needs to be a certain developmental age before a sticker chart will work.
 It requires the child to be able to understand that stickers mean something, and that a filling up a whole chart means they can get the big prize.
 My 19 month old would not have understood this.
 A sticker would not have been rewarding for her, because she would not have understood the significance.
 So make sure your child is at least 2 before introducing one of these.

 Once you have your toilet accessories and prizes sorted out, you’re ready to begin!

 Before we move on though, I need to tell you one more thing about rewards.
 Your child can ONLY get their reward when they pee or poop on the potty.
 This will make them want it!
 So, if your child’s favorite thing is yogurt drops, but for one reason or another, this is the only thing your child will eat right now, don’t use yogurt drops as a reward because your child may starve.

-So here are the nuts and bolts of toilet training a toddler.
+So here are steps to early toilet training a child.